elblvr05/elblvr05/README.md

 - I don't think I have one, they are all equal to me <3

 > My favorite movie?
-- I don't watch movies that much but the three Fear Street movies (Fear Street Part One: 1994, Fear Street Part Two: 1978, and Fear Street Part Three: 1666) are one of the best I have watched!
+- I don't watch movies that much but the three Fear Street movies (Fear Street Part One: 1994, Fear Street Part Two: 1978, and Fear Street Part Three: 1666) are three of the best movies I have watched!
 I suggest it!

 > My favorite book?
 - It has to be Stay Awake, Agatha by SERIALSLEEPER.